acwilan/chords/README.md

 Use `npm run content:clean` to remove fetched files.

+## Google Search Console

+Set `PUBLIC_GSC_VERIFICATION` in:

+- local `.env` for dev, and/or
+- GitHub repo "Variables" for CI (Settings → Secrets and variables → Actions → Variables).

+The tag will render only when a value is provided.

 ## Adding new songs

 1. Add an `.md` file in `src/content/songs/` with the song's frontmatter.